Nominom/BCnEncoder.NET/README.md

 # Current state
 The current state of this library is in development but quite usable.
 I'm planning on implementing support for more codecs and different algorithms.
-The current version is capable of encoding and decoding BC1-BC5 and BC7 images in KTX format.
+The current version is capable of encoding and decoding BC1-BC5 and BC7 images in both KTX or DDS formats.
-Only KTX format is supported for compressed images, but I might implement DDS support later.

 # Dependencies
 Current dependencies are: